 A risk area that cyber coverage should address is cyber extortion defense.
 This covers the act of cybercriminals demanding payment by threatening an individual or business.
 They may threaten to leak classified information if the ransom isn't paid.
 This is linked to actions including ransomware, email campaigns, and distributed denial of service attacks.

 This clause protects businesses that suffer a direct loss of income from property damage or destruction to insured property.
-An insurance company will cover the consequences of actions including a data breach, data theft, denial of service, viruses, and malware that can prevent a business from operating normally.
+An insurance provider will cover the consequences of actions including a data breach, data theft, denial of service, viruses, and malware that can prevent a business from operating normally.

-A company or small business that gets sued for a data breach can carry a heavy financial burden.
+A small business that gets sued for a data breach can carry a heavy financial burden.
 Under current laws, it is generally the case that the firm or organization responsible for storing user data is the one who needs to pay the fines and fees related to legal action.
-Having an insurance company cover the costs of legal support and public relations can help a business stay afloat.
+Having an insurance provider cover the costs of legal support and public relations can help a business stay afloat.